Migrant sex work: Anti-prostitution pledge

-Within PEPFAR lies the controversial anti-prostitution pledge, a pledge NGOs and governments, with few exceptions, must sign declaring their opposition to prostitution or service provision to prostitutes.
+Within PEPFAR lies the anti-prostitution pledge, a pledge NGOs and governments, with few exceptions, must sign declaring their opposition to prostitution or service provision to prostitutes.
 This pledge has been heavily criticized by NGOs working to fight HIV/AIDS, sex worker rights activists and organizations, and even national governments who understand that a declaration of opposition towards prostitution would be counterproductive to eliminating HIV/AIDS among a vulnerable population.
 This pledge and its requirement of opposition to prostitution has affected the funding of many organizations working explicitly with migrant sex workers by eliminating many of their social services and increasing their risk of abuse and limited mobility.

 Case studies

 The Netherlands and Sweden

 Countries within the European Union have varied legal statuses for prostitution and sex work.
 Two European nations have served as representative examples of the two popularly debated legal responses to prostitution: Sweden's model of criminalizing the purchase of sex, but not the act of selling it; and the Netherlands' model of legalizing and regulating sex work.
 Some pro-sex worker rights advocates argue that the Dutch model of legalization and regulation is the most beneficial for the labor standards and working conditions of sex workers, while many anti-sex work activists argue that the Swedish Model helps eliminate unfair criminalization of prostitutes instead of the janes, johns and pimps who exploit them.
 Criminalizing clients and pimps additionally avoids prosecuting prostitutes who are, to them, victims of human trafficking.

 However, many scholars argue that neither of these models have had dramatically different results in the status of sex workers or trafficking victims.
 Rather, both models have only deepened the dangers of sex work for vulnerable groups that engage in sex work, primarily socioeconomically disadvantaged migrant workers.
 Criminalization of buyers of sex work has created more dangerous situations for individuals who continue to engage in commercial sex.
 Often, they can no longer conduct transactions in public spaces because their clients fear arrest and legal action.
 As a result, sex work is less susceptible to outreach, and migrants who fear legal repercussions themselves for their legal statuses are unwilling to be involved in situations that may involve law enforcement or service provision.

 Under the Dutch Model, these legal benefits and reduction of risk are not available to migrant sex workers who are largely illegal.
 Regulated and legalized sex work requires the registration of brothels, mandated health testing for sex workers, and various other regulations for indoor working spaces and the procurement of clients.
 As a result, illegal migrant workers who fear deportment over their legal status cannot participate in the formal paperwork associated with legal sex work.
 They continue to become marginalized from more privileged sex workers.